Websoft9/docker-library/README.md

 ## License

-[LGPL-3.0](/License.md), Additional Terms: It is not allowed to publish free or paid image based on this repository in any Cloud platform's Marketplace without authorization (未经授权许可，不允许将基于本项目创建的镜像到云平台市场上售卖)
+[LGPL-3.0](LICENSE.md), Additional Terms: It is not allowed to publish free or paid image based on this repository in any Cloud platform's Marketplace without authorization.

 ## Disclaimer